plus-microstate/plus-microstate.github.io/index.md

 microstate.functions.toolbox_path
 ```
 in the MATLAB console.
 If installed correctly, this command returns a string containing the directory with the +microstate toolbox.
 Otherwise, you will receive an error.

+## Citing the toolbox
+If you use the +microstate toolbox in your analysis, please cite the toolbox paper (reference given below) and include the URL to the toolbox webpage.

+**Example citation**:

+Microstate segmentation, analysis, and visualisation used the +microstate toolbox for brain microstate analysis in sensor and cortical EEG/MEG (Tait and Zhang (2021); [plus-microstate.github.io](http://plus-microstate.github.io)).

+**Reference**:

+Tait and Zhang (2021), _+microstate: A MATLAB toolbox for brain microstate analysis in sensor and cortical EEG/MEG_, Submitted to bioRxiv

 ## Getting started